 4. Small local grocery stores.

-This has recently become my absolute favorite way to save on produce.
+This is definitely my absolute favorite way to save on produce.
 If you have an Aldi store in your area and haven’t visited yet, you are surely missing out.
 You may have to bring your own bags and have a quarter on hand to use a buggy (cart, depending on where you’re from, haha), but the prices are totally worth it.

 I went to Aldi just last week for my weekly shopping trip and stocked up on all kinds of fresh produce.
 A head of lettuce for a $1.29, hass avocados for $0.49/each, a medium sized seedless watermelon for $3.19, a bag of onions for $0.79, a container of grape tomatoes for $0.59, and the list goes on and on.

-I haven’t found anywhere that beats these prices, except for one place and that’s Presidente, another local grocery store in my area.
-I don’t personally care for the feel of this store, but if saving money is on your mind and you want fresh from the farm produce, it may be the place for you.
+I haven’t found anywhere that beats these prices, except for one place and that’s Presidente, another local grocery store in Miami.
+I didn’t personally care for the feel of that store, but if saving money is on your mind and you want fresh from the farm produce, it may be the place for you.
 The store has weekly sales and sometimes you can get 10 limes for $1.00, or 4 cucumbers for $1.00, or 4 pounds of bananas for a $1.00.
 Where else can you beat those prices?!

 5. Rebate apps.

 Last, but not least, after every grocery shopping trip I always check my phone rebate apps to see if there are any rebates for the fresh produce I just purchased.
-Some of my favorite rebate apps include Ibotta, Checkout 51, MobiSave and Saving Star.
-Ibotta, Checkout 51 and Saving Star always have some sort of fresh produce rebates every week, and occasionally MobiSave does also.
+Some of my favorite rebate apps include Ibotta, Checkout 51 and Saving Star.
+They always have some sort of fresh produce rebates every week.
 The rebates may be small (typically $0.25), but it adds up pretty fast.

 Whether you grow your own garden, shop at a local farmer’s market, flea market or small grocery stores, or you use rebate apps, there’s definitely room for saving money on fresh produce.